okryvorotko/express-api-swagger/README.md

 4. All APIs should function according to Swagger

 # Tasks for QA
-1. Write automation tests for UI
-2. Write automation tests for API in the same repository
+Write automation tests for API(adding or editing item scenarios) in the same repository

-### TODO add bugs
+### Bugs
+1. POST and PATCH accept an item name as alphanum where documentation says it is string
+2. POST and PATCH accept an item name max 15 symbols where documentation says that there is only min limit